vtdsferreira/InstrumentControl.jl/docs/design.md

 #### Alazar digitizers

-`abstract InstrumentAlazar <: Instrument`

 Digitizers made by [AlazarTech](http://www.alazartech.com) are notably *not* compatible with the VISA standard.
-The VISA standard was probably not intended for PCIe cards with extreme data throughput.
-All Alazar digitizers are addressable by an API supplied by the company, which talks to the card through a shared library (think .dll on Windows or .so on Linux).
+All Alazar digitizers are addressable by an API supplied by the company, which talks to the card through a shared library (a .dll on Windows or .so on Linux). `InstrumentAlazar` is an abstract subtype of `Instrument`.

 The shared library files and API documentation are only available from AlazarTech.